We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many of the grounding techniques performed in nature, such as walking through the grass or swimming at the beach, are relatively safe.

-In addition, conditions like chronic fatigue, pain, and anxiety may have underlying medical causes that need to be addressed.
+Conditions like chronic fatigue, pain, and anxiety may have underlying medical causes that need to be addressed.
 Always visit your doctor for these types of conditions first before relying on grounding therapy as the first line of treatment.

 how to practice grounding